realmayankkr-dev/smart-assistant/README.md

-This is a smart assistant
+This is a personalised smart To-Do List assistant
 It's funcionality is as follows: task automation web search